-2. Your doctor may miss the problem.
+Next Page: 2.
+Your doctor may miss the problem. [ pagebreak ]2.
+Your doctor may miss the problem.

 Though women are better than men about seeing a doctor regularly, the care they receive isnt as good when it comes to preventing and treating cardiovascular disease, according to new studies.
 “Perhaps doctors still havent gotten the message that women need to control cholesterol,” says Chloe Bird, PhD, author of one of these studies and a senior sociologist at the nonprofit RAND Corporation.
 Bird found that doctors are less likely to monitor and control cholesterol in women than in men, even when the women are at superhigh risk of heart attack.

 Part of the problem, she says, may be that many women see only a gynecologist.
 This isnt to say that OB-GYNs cant be good primary care doctors, but you have to make sure the doc is willing to monitor your heart health, especially if you already have diabetes or a heart issue.
 That means she should order cholesterol checks as part of your regular blood work and discuss the results with you.
 What does “regular” mean?
 See “How Often Do I Need a Checkup?”